iifl-logo

 Your Company is committed to maintaining the highest standards of Corporate Governance.
 Your Company has complied with the applicable Corporate Governance requirements of SEBI Listing Regulations.

-It may be noted that Regulation 17 to 27 and clauses (b) to (i) and (t) of sub-regulation (2) of Regulation 46 and para C, D and E of Schedule V of SEBI Listing Regulations are not applicable to your company, pursuant to provisions of Regulation 15 of the said Regulations as the Paid up Capital of the Company is below Rupees Ten Crores and Net-Worth below Rupees Twenty Five Crores as on the last day of the previous Financial Year as well as on date of the report.
+It may be noted that Regulation 17 to 27 and clauses (b) to (i) and (t) of sub-regulation (2) of Regulation 46 and para C, D and E of Schedule V of the SEBI Listing Regulations are not applicable to your company, pursuant to the provisions of Regulation 15 of the said Regulations as the Paid up Capital of the Company is below Rupees Ten Crores and Net-Worth is below Rupees Twenty Five Crores as on the last day of the previous Financial Year as well as on date of the report.

-As such the Company is not required to mandatorily append to this report the Corporate Governance Report or the Declaration stating that the management personnel have affirmed compliance with the code of conduct of board of directors and senior management or the compliance certificate from either the auditor or practicing company secretaries regarding compliance conditions of corporate governance.
+As such the Company is not required to mandatorily append to this report the Corporate Governance Report or the Declaration stating that the management personnel have affirmed compliance with the code of conduct of the board and senior management or the compliance certificate from either the auditor or practicing company secretaries regarding compliance conditions of corporate governance.

 Compliance with applicable Secretarial Standards: